Berry-Esseen Bounds for Projection Parameters and Partial Correlations with Increasing Dimension: Explicit Rates in case of Independent Observations

 \section{Explicit Rates in case of Independent Observations}

 Theorem~\ref{thm:Berry-Esseen-OLS} in the previous section provides a bound on the difference between the distribution of OLS estimator to that of the Gaussian distribution without assuming any specific dependence structure on the observations $(X_i, Y_i), 1 \le i\le n$.
-In order to derive concrete rates from this result, it remains to construct an estimator $\widehat{\Sigma_n^{-1}V_n\Sigma_n^{-1}}$ and to bound $\mathbb{P}(\mathcal{E}_{\eta_n}^c)$ for a suitable chosen $\eta_n > 0$.
+In order to derive concrete rates from this result, it remains to construct an estimator $\widehat{\Sigma_n^{-1}V_n\Sigma_n^{-1}}$, bound the Gaussian approximation error $\Delta_n$ and control the term $\mathbb{P}(\mathcal{E}_{\eta_n}^c)$ for a suitable chosen $\eta_n > 0$.
 Below, we carry out this program assuming independent and identically distributed observations and in a high-dimensional framework in which the parameters of the data generating distribution, including its dimension, are allowed to vary with the sample size.
 In this case, letting $(X, Y)$ be identically distributed as the observations $(X_i, Y_i), 1\le i\le n$, we have that

 and